 Kampala has a local minibus network, as well as special-hire taxis for private trips.
-Elsewhere you'll have to rely solely on two-wheel taxis, known as boda-bodas as they originally shuttled people between border posts: from 'boda to boda’.
-Most are now motorcycles, but you get the occasional bicycle in the smaller towns.
+Elsewhere you'll have to rely solely on two-wheel taxis, known as boda-bodas as they originally shuttled people between border posts: from 'boda to boda'.
 Never hesitate to tell a driver to slow down if you feel uncomfortable with his driving skills, or lack thereof.
 Outside Kampala, there are few trips within any town that should cost more than USh3000.

-While boda-bodas (motorcycle taxis) are perfect for getting through heavy traffic, they're are also notorious for their high rate of accidents.
+While boda-bodas (motorcycle taxis) are perfect for getting through heavy traffic, they're also notorious for their high rate of accidents.
 Most incidents occur as a result of reckless young drivers: the New Vision newspaper has reported that on average there are five deaths daily as a result of boda-boda accidents.
 If you decide to use their services, get a recommendation from your hotel for a reliable, safe driver.
-It's also very wise to find a driver with a helmet you can borrow, and insist they drive slowly.
-Boda-bodas are best avoided at night.
+It's also very wise to find a driver with a helmet you can borrow, and to insist they drive slowly.